Keyboardly-App/keyboardly-dev/doc/Addon.md

 ### Indicator success launched of add-on:

 - On the navigation keyboard, if add on clicked `->` success shows submenu/view from add on.
 And the `add on` works functionally.
-- On the App menu, when opening the add-on menu and then clicking the `add on`, it should load the fragment from the add-on (if exist).
+- On the App menu, when opening the add-on menu and then clicking the `add on`, it should load the fragment from the add-on (if exists).

 ## Pre-production Test
-This test to make sure the add on is works on production
+This test is to make sure the add-on is works in production

 ### Preparation
-Before build the addon, please make sure and double check :
+Before building the addon, please make sure and double-check :
 1. The add-on can be installed and opened successfully with the source code on this repo.
 2. All views and buttons work properly
 3. No display is cut off or has problems with the user experience
 4. Work nicely on light and dark themes
 5. Nothing force close, ANR / freeze
 6. Clean the project from Android Studio by `Build > Clean Project`
-7. Compress your addon root folder to zip file.
+7. Compress your addon root folder to a zip file.

 <p align="center">
     <img src="assets/export-zip.gif" >
 </p>

-> Note: just compress your add-on root folder not the 'addon' folder.
+> Note: just compress your add-on root folder, not the 'addon' folder.

 ### Build Time